2079541547/TEFModLoader/README-en.md

           {
             "author": "Name", // Author's name
             "modName": "MyMod", // Mod name
-            "libname": "libMyMod.so" // Full name of the mod's so library },
+            "enable": false, // Whether it is enabled, must be filled with false "libname": "libMyMod.so" // Full name of the mod's so library },
           [